-By default, UWE Bristol IT Services provide researchers with 1GB of personal storage (H: Drive) and shared faculty centralised storage space (S: Drive).
+By default, UWE Bristol IT Services provide researchers with 1GB of personal storage (H: Drive) and shared centralised storage space (S: Drive).
 For an extra charge, the size of both networked drives can be increased.
 Contact the IT Service Desk for pricing information.

 To ensure the security and integrity of data stored on the S: Drive, it is advisable to set up a restricted access area with the relevant access levels for authorised staff members.
 If you are working offsite, you can access UWE Bristol networked drives remotely via the eXternal Access system (XA).
 This avoids the need to store any data on a local computer.

-If data needs to be shared with multiple collaborators (either externally or across faculties), researchers can request for a SharePoint site to be set up with the appropriate permissions Our working with project partners guidance lists the benefits of using SharePoint.
+If data needs to be shared with multiple collaborators (either externally or across colleges), researchers can request for a SharePoint site to be set up with the appropriate permissions Our working with project partners guidance lists the benefits of using SharePoint.